2maas/2maas/README.md

 - 👋 Hi, I’m @2maas im from portugal.
-- 🌱 I’m currently learning Flutter, among other things but i have experience with C, Python, HTML, CSS, JavaScript, C#, SQL, C.
+- 🌱 I’m currently learning Django, among other things but i have experience with Flutter, C | C++ | c#, Python, HTML, CSS, JavaScript, SQL.
 - 📫 How to reach me tomasfmarques0@gmail.com

 <!---